zenpeter-123/RPG-minigame/README.md

 - 3 question categories: Mathematics, History, Literature
 - Smart difficulty system - The Sphinx uses AI to estimate your skills and asks questions accordingly
 - Rewards & Penalties - Answer correctly to earn XP and gold, fail and face consequences
-- HMM-powered AI - The Sphinx learns from your previous answers using Hidden Markov Models (Forward-Backward, Baum-Welch)
+- HMM-powered AI - The Sphinx learns from your previous answers using Hidden Markov Models (Forward-Backward algorithm, Baum-Welch algorithm)

 When you level up, the legendary Sphinx may appear (50% chance).
 It will ask you 3 questions from different categories: